The Bridge of Sighs, the Bridge of the Sorrowful...

 « A lowered arch, a small Doric order with embossed, circular pediments overloaded with some windings, such is the Bridge of Sighs.

-It is properly speaking only a passage ten meters in lengths driving sheltered from the Ducal Palace to the prison, and, furthermore, a very ordinary work for the architect of the Bridge.
+It is properly speaking only a passage ten meters in lengths driving sheltered from the Doge's Palace to the prison, and, furthermore, a very ordinary work for the architect of the Bridge.

 Certainly Byron's poetries more made for the illustration of the Bridge of the Sighs that the talent of the architect which constructed it. »